-Explore our expedition voyages to the Arctic region, all designed to engage your heart, mind, and spirit through the duration of the journey.
+Explore our expedition voyages to the Arctic region, all designed to engage your heart, mind, and spirit at every moment of the journey.

-The Arctic polar region is located in the northernmost part of Earth and is bordered by the subarctic.
+The Arctic polar region is located in the northernmost part of planet Earth and is bordered by the subarctic and temperate zones.

-It is one of the most unique areas amongst the Earth's ecosystems, but the indigenous people have learned to adapt to its cold and extreme conditions.
+It is one of the most challenging and unique areas among Earth's ecosystems, but Indigenous people have successfully thrived in its cold and extreme conditions for millennia.

-The word "Arctic" comes from the Greek word "arktikos" - near the bear, and from the word "arktos," meaning bear.
+The word "Arctic" comes from the Greek word "arktikos" - near the bear, referring to the polar bear, King of the Arctic.

 Geography of the Arctic

 The Arctic is the northernmost region of Earth and is dominated by the Arctic Ocean Basin.
 Most scientists describe the Arctic as the area within the Arctic Circle, a line of latitude about 66.5° north of the Equator - above which midnight sun and polar night occur.
 Others define the Arctic as the region in which July average temperatures are below 10°C - the limit for trees to grow.
 The Arctic is almost entirely covered by water, much of it frozen.
 Some features, such as glaciers and icebergs, are frozen freshwater, while the Arctic Ocean itself is covered by frozen seawater.

-However, because the Arctic ocean absorbs so much more solar radiation than the Antarctic ice sheet, the Arctic is much warmer than the Antarctic.
-In fact, its geography and wildlife are highly diverse with some areas remaining practically ice-free all year round, while similar latitudes elsewhere are primarily ice-covered.
+Because the Arctic ocean absorbs so much more solar radiation than the reflective Antarctic Ice Sheet, the Arctic is much warmer than the Antarctic.
+In fact, its geography and wildlife are highly diverse with some areas remaining practically ice-free all year round, while similar latitudes elsewhere are permanently ice-covered.

 The Countries of the Arctic

-Tromsø, Norway, is the second-largest city north of the Arctic Circle and has become popularly known as the Arctic's capital thanks to its size, rich history, and diversity.
+Tromsø, Norway, is the largest city north of the Arctic Circle in Scandinavia, and has become popularly known as the Arctic's capital thanks to its size, rich history, and diversity.
 Inhabited since the end of the last Ice Age, Tromsø is home to 58,000 people of more than 100 different nationalities.
 The largest city in the Arctic is Murmansk in Russia (pop. ≈300,000), and the northernmost is Longyearbyen, Svalbard (pop. ≈1,800).

 Our Arctic Expeditions

 Albatros has been sending travellers to the Arctic season for three decades.
-Our expedition cruise ships have been carefully selected to provide the ultimate expedition experience in polar regions.
+Our expedition cruise ships have been carefully designed to provide the ultimate expedition experience in the polar regions.

-There are few wilder, more magnificent, and untouched places than the Arctic Islands of the North Atlantic!
-And no ships more suited than Ocean Atlantic and Albatros for such a voyage.
+There are few wilder, more magnificent and pristine places than the Arctic Islands of the North Atlantic!
+And no ships more suited than the Ocean Atlantic and Ocean Albatros for such a voyage.

-Enjoy the immense beauty of Svalbard when we cruise among whales, walruses, polar bears, and millions of sea birds, or discover one of the world's most beautiful, wild, and pristine natural areas in Greenland.
+Enjoy the immense beauty of Svalbard, where we cruise among whales, walruses, polar bears, and millions of sea birds.

-The epic journey combining several locations, such as our Four Arctic Islands voyage to Svalbard, Jan Mayen, Greenland, and Iceland showcases the uniqueness and splendor of the Arctic nature.
+Or experience an epic journey combining several locations, such as our Four Arctic Islands voyage to Svalbard, Jan Mayen, Greenland, and Iceland, showcases the uniqueness and splendor of Arctic nature.

 8 day expedition cruise